Karma - action and consequence

 Strength and the navel chakra

 Punarvasu means "the two restorers of goods" / "becoming Vasu again".
 Vasu means a "ray of light", as in my teacher's name Vasudeva "the light that shines in all beings".
 It is the result of Adra (as yogi) taking back the sexual energy and bringing it to the navel chakra so the solar plexus can shine brighter.
+This is bringing up the udana-prana to the navel chakra where it becomes or adds to the radiance of the body (तेजस् tejas).
 The arrow symbol connects these two nakshatras in the mythology.

 I think Punarvasu people must have strong navel chakra power.
 Having a lot of energy in the navel also brings rejuvenation.
 My Guru Sri Vasudeva is a great example of that.
 He's in his 60's yet has the body of a much younger man.
 He practices these yogic techniques and teaches them to others.
 In latter years he has been combining yogi, tai chi, qi gong and other things and explaining the subtle energetics involved.
 Once your Kundalini is awakened these things are even easier to do.